1. Global Economic Overview

 Acknowledgement

-The Board of Directors extends its sincere gratitude to all stakeholders, including shareholders, investors, financial institutions, regulators, and business associates, for their continued support and trust.
-We also express our appreciation to the Company s employees for their unwavering commitment, professionalism, and contribution to the Company s progress.
+The Board of Directors expresses its sincere gratitude to all stakeholders, including shareholders, investors, customers, financial institutions, regulators, and business associates, for their continued confidence and support.
+The Board also places on record its appreciation for the dedication, commitment, and valuable contribution made by the employees of the Company toward achieving sustainable growth and operational excellence.

 IIFL Customer Care Number